vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions.md

 - They cannot represent rotations of more than 180 degrees.

 ### What do they represent?
-A Quaternion can represent either an **orientation** or a **rotation**.
+A quaternion can represent either an **orientation** or a **rotation**.
-An orientation defines a rotational placement, an application of a rotation from the the default origin or "identity".
+An orientation is a rotational placement, an application of a rotation from the the reference placement or "identity".
-A rotation is a rotational vector, something to manipulate another orientation or rotation.
+A rotation is a manipulation of another orientation or rotation.
-Sadly, just to confuse everyone **rotation** is a general term and can be used to also describe an orientation. `transform.rotation` is that Object's orientation.
+Sadly, just to confuse everyone **rotation** is a general term and can be used to describe an orientation. `transform.rotation` is a global orientation.

 ### The API
 #### Rotation Construction